gothmommysim/fortnite-roulette-app/README.md

-# Fortnite Theme Randomizer
+# Fortnite Theme Randomizer 🎲

-Introducing the cutest way to spice up your Fortnite outfits!
+Introducing the cutest way to spice up your Fortnite outfits! 🌶️

-My randomizer is here to help you come up with creative and unique theme ideas!
+My randomizer is here to help you come up with creative and unique theme ideas! 💭

 🔞 Currently includes various NSFW themes.

 **Deployed and ready to use at:** https://gothmommysim.github.io/fortnite-roulette-app/

-## Features
-🎲 Generates a random Fortnite theme.

 ## Usage
 Visit the deployed link and click the dice to roll for a new theme.
 Use the generated theme as inspiration for your next Fortnite outfit or match with friends!